Hidden Fees Costing You Half of Your Retirement

 When you look at the bigger picture over decades and you realise that extra fees can be half of your entire life’s savings, isn’t it worth spending a little time ensuring you’re getting the best deal possible?

 Look at it this way: it is not just a few dollars per month, but thousands in the final years of growing your retirement savings.

 The same thing applies for the stock market and investing in general.
 Investors often over pay for services such as brokers who often provide them with average advice and at times mediocre investments.

-Investors are far better off learning a few simple rules around buying and selling, and this allows them to use an online broker who just processes trades and does so more cheaply.
+Investors are far better off learning a few simple rules around buying and selling and using an online broker who processes the trades and does so more cheaply.

 Areas you need to look at where costs can blow out or are unnecessary, include broker commissions, management or custody fees and charges, acquisition costs and platform fees.

 You also need to consider the hidden costs, such as what are promoted services that offer free brokerage.
 Remember nothing in the financial world is free.

 Fees are hidden in the bid-ask spread, there are also transaction costs hidden within underlying funds such as ETFs.

 Whether you are an investor or trader you will pay fees and you need to know what they are, as extra fees will eat into your profits and these extra fees affect the compounding of your capital.

 It is important to remember that everyone in the financial services industry wants to get some of your money and it is your job to ensure you get value for your money.